ionohealth/rhythm360-privacy-and-security/privacy-and-security-policy-manual.md

 Restrictions on Recording Passwords – Passwords are masked or suppressed on all online screens, and are never printed or included in reports or logs.
 Passwords are stored in an encrypted format.

-Security Controls - The Security Officer shall employ the following minimum security controls with regard to password contruction:
+Security Controls - The Security Officer shall employ the following minimum security controls with regard to password construction:

 - Initial passwords issued by a security administrator are only valid for the user&#39;s first log in session and at that time, the user must be forced to choose another password.
 - Passwords issued by administrators must follow the password guidelines within this standard.
 Temporary passwords should be unique and not guessable.
 It is not acceptable to create all new accounts with a default password of _mickey_ or _1234_5, for example.
 The initial password must follow the construction requirements noted below: